People-centred State-Building in Somalia

 Supervising Director: Siraj Khan, LL.M.

-With the support of JustPeace, SomLaw will implement eLearning courses on law-making for Somali state officials, Members of Parliament, and staff from the State Assemblies of Galmudug, Hirshabelle, Jubaland, Puntland, Southwest State, and the Federal Parliament.
-To enhance public participation and inclusivity in the law-making process, eLearning courses will also be offered to local civil society actors.
+With JustPeace’s support, SomLaw has developed and is delivering eLearning courses on legislative processes for Somali state officials, and staff from the State Assemblies of Galmudug, Hirshabelle, Jubaland, Puntland, Southwest State, and the Federal Parliament.
+To advance inclusive governance and deepen public participation in legislative processes, eLearning opportunities will also be made available to Somali civil society actors engaged in advocacy and policy dialogue.